mikaelbr/metabrag/README.md

 What's important to remember is that the data attributes are of a higher priority than the username property.
 If you have set property username and the data attribute.

+## Further plans

+Here are some of the plans made for this plugin

+* Expand default settings to contain language strings
+* Better error handeling
+* Expand to support more code banks (Codeplex etc.)
+* Make minified version
+* More elegant DOM manipulation.
+* More features?

 ## Contribute